 There are many people who have been trying to find a good job for months or even years but with no success.
 And in most cases it is not because they are not professional or qualified enough to be hired by a reputable company but because they simply don't know anything about an effective job search.
 Very often the whole job search process boils down to sending resumes to multiple job openings in hopes to get an interview invitation.
-Such generic approach will unlikely bring you opportunities that you would like to take.
-In this article we will share several tips that could help to make your job search efforts more effective.
+Such a generic approach will unlikely bring you opportunities that you would like to take.
+In this article, we will share several tips that could help to make your job search efforts more effective.

-Job Search is About Being Relevant to Employers
+Job Search is about Being Relevant to Employers

 Make sure that you have everything ready to start reaching out to prospective employers This way you won't have any kind of unpleasant surprises when you are asked to provide something you don't have.
 So obviously the first thing you should have is a resume.
 This is your most important marketing tool so you better make sure it looks perfectly highlighting skills and qualifications that are required by most employers for the applying job.
 It is important that you have a well-written resume so in case you are not sure you can order resume writing/editing services.
 This way you know you have something to attract the attention of recruiters and employers with.
 Another thing you should have is a cover letter, but it should be tailored (as well as a resume) to each and every job opening you are going to apply for.
-Having a resume and cover letter is a half way to success.
+Having a resume and cover letter is halfway to success.
 That's where most job seekers stop.
-But half way isn't enough in a job search.
+But the half way isn't enough in a job search.
 There is more way to go.

 The first thing you should be thinking about after you have your resume and cover letter ready is a portfolio.
-By a portfolio we mean a document, a link or anything else that could help a potential employer see the samples of your work or accomplishments.
-Its better to have it when you are going to a job interview so that you could show off your skills right away.
+By a portfolio, we mean a document, a link or anything else that could help a potential employer see the samples of your work or accomplishments.
+It's better to have it when you are going to a job interview so that you could show off your skills right away.
 It is also important to have your social network accounts like Facebook and LinkedIn - hiring authorities like to check them before making the decision to invite a candidate to a job interview.

-Also don't forget to choose and confirm people who you want to be your references.
-After you've got all necessary papers you need just one more thing.
-Understanding of what you are looking for.
+Also, don't forget to choose and confirm the people who you want to be your references.
+After you've got all the necessary papers you need just one more thing.
+Understanding what you are looking for.
 This may sound ridiculous in the article about effective job search but we assure that now knowing what you specifically want impacts the job search outcomes more than you can imagine.
 Most job seekers apply for the positions they are not really interested in - "just in case".
-Without understanding of what specifically you want it is impossible to narrow down your search and therefore be effective in it.
+Without an understanding of what specifically you want it is impossible to narrow down your search and therefore be effective in it.
 Target your job search as narrow as you can and invest all of the efforts and skills that you've got.
 We are sure that with all of the aforementioned things you will be destined to find the job you wanted.